 Of course, this type of encounter is not unique to me.
-According to the National Alliance to End Homelessness, on a given night in January 2015, 564,708 people in America were homeless, which includes those who have to sleep outside, in an emergency shelter, or are put up by a transitional housing program.
+According to the National Alliance to End Homelessness, on a given night, more than 500,000 people in America are homeless, which includes those who have to sleep outside, in an emergency shelter, or are put up by a transitional housing program.

 What do you do when someone on the street asks you for money?